arac-codespace/strat-map/README.md

 stratMap v0.1 is live!
 August 2, 2017

-# Notes (v0.3)
+# Notes (v0.3 and 0.3.1)
+**About v0.3.1**

+Well, Hurricane Maria happened thus the hiatus.
+If one good thing came out of the whole situation is that I had a lot of time to reconsider the interface of Map View.
+A full screen map with absolute positioned columns may look fancy(?), but the whole thing was not exactly practical.
+Ignoring practicality, even if I wanted to keep the old interface I would be forced to incorporate any new features while working around the idiosyncrasies of Google Maps' API.
+Now I'm not exactly afraid of taking on the unknown, but I've noticed that the API is very finicky and it doesn't really like to have its place in the DOM tree messed around with.
+So who knows what problems that would've brought.

+Moreover, I want to add a way to filter data and therefore, I need a place to insert the tools necessary to do so.
+The new interface provides more options on where to stash those tools.
+It just makes better use of the available space overall.

+---
+**About v0.3**
 Implemented the "collection" feature.
 Now it's possible to group a number of columns and view their collective info/visualizations on a separate page.

 Added many other 'small' features that should improve user experience such as legend in map view, index pagination, location based map centering etc...

 One of the most glaring issues that I overlooked was how the site was displayed on smaller/bigger screens.
 I've made some modifications which should make the site 'prettier' in those kind of devices.
 I do need to take some time to create proper media queries, and I'll probably keep working on them before moving on to implementing other 'big' features (fossils?).

 # Limitations (v0.3)